specklesystems/speckle-docs/user/FAQs.md

 Check our [troubleshooting section](/user/manager.html#troubleshooting) for Speckle Manager.

-## How do I merge two Models in Speckle
+## How do I merge two models in Speckle

-Currently, Versions, Models or Projects cannot be merged via Speckle, but you can do so in most authoring software supported by Speckle or progammaticaly using our SDKs.
-For instance, you can manually merge two Models (or even Projects) easily in Grasshopper.
+Currently, versions, models or projects cannot be merged via Speckle, but you can do so in most authoring software supported by Speckle or progammaticaly using our SDKs.
+For instance, you can manually merge two models (or even projects) easily in Grasshopper or a Jupyter notebook.

 ## Why can't I see anything in the 3D Viewer?

 Our 3D Viewer only supports visualizing geometry.
 If you're sending any data that doesn't have a supported geometrical representation it will not be visible, for example when sending a list of Levels or Revit Family and Type names.
-You'll always be able to explore the raw data of a Project in the Version page, however.
+You'll always be able to explore the raw data of a project in the version page, however.

 ## I forgot my password 🤔